-- To raise awareness of the impact of altered body image on a patient’s well being at end of life
+- The impact of altered body image on wellbeing at the end of life

-- Examine hypothesized barriers to communication around sexuality, intimacy and body image at end of life
+- Barriers to communication around sexuality, intimacy and body image

 Who should attend?

-The course is intended for all health care assistants and trained nurses.
+The course is intended for all health care assistants and trained nurses in any setting.

 Payment is required to secure the course.